National Ringette League: League history

 The National Ringette League playoffs at the Canadian Ringette Championships (CRC) began in 2008 when they replaced the national championships for Under-19 years and Open divisions.
-Playoffs are held annually at CRCs to determine an annual league champion; they consist of knockout matches, round robins, and tournaments.
-Today the tournament takes place in just one city.
-The winning National Ringette League team is awarded with the Jeanne Sauvé Memorial Cup - named after Canada’s first female Governor General, Jeanne Mathilde Sauvé (née Benoît) - which serves as the league’s championship trophy.
+Playoffs are held annually at CRCs to determine an annual league champion.
+Historically, they consisted of knockout matches, round robins, and tournaments in various cities, but currently the tournament takes place in just one city.
+The winning National Ringette League team is awarded with the Jeanne Sauvé Memorial Cup, named after Canada's first female Governor General.

-In 2009, an episode of Canada's 'Rick Mercer Report' called "Ringette Night In Canada" featured both the NRL itself as well as the Cambridge Turbos - one of its teams.
-In 2013, Télé Québec broadcast a short documentary film titled 'Tout le monde dehors - La Ringuette' which focused on the Gatineau Fusion - another NRL team but based in Québec - along with Yvon Brault who devotes his life to this sport.
+A 2009 episode of Rick Mercer Report called "Ringette Night In Canada" featured the NRL's Cambridge Turbos.
+In 2013, Télé Québec broadcast a short documentary film titled 'Tout le monde dehors – La Ringuette', which focused on the NRL's Gatineau Fusion, along with Yvon Brault, who devotes his life to this sport.